clemsonacm/hackpack/README.md

 *   `make hackpack` builds the slim version of the hackpack into `build/hackpack.pdf`.
 *   `make hackpackpp` builds the bulky version of the hackpack into `build/hackpack.pdf`.
 *   `make show` launches `evince` (a pdf viewer) to preview the hackpack.

-### Presentations

-If you have a good presentation let us know.
-We will use reveal.js and markdown for presentations.
-If you have an improvement, follow the procedure above.

 Who do I talk to?
 -----------------